Steve McManaman: Film and charity appearances

-Football ambassador
+Ambassadorial Roles

 In 2010, McManaman became an ambassador for UEFA alongside Christian Karembeu in its Champions League Trophy World Tour, as well as at the Madrid Festival leading up to the 2010 Champions League final at the Santiago Bernabéu Stadium.
-McManaman, has also been taking part in several "legends" squads for testimonial matches and fundraisers, most notably, at domestic level with the likes of ex-Liverpool players, but also for the European Association of Former Players (EFPA) along with a host of retired stars like Hristo Stoichkov, Enzo Scifo and Lothar Matthaus.
-In May 2010, McManaman played for the Real Madrid Veteranos against Milan's Glorie team for charity known as the Corazon Classic, in front of a crowd of 80,000 at the Santiago Bernabéu, and in an all-star game featuring Emilio Butragueño, Luís Figo, Zinedine Zidane, Chendo, Alfonso, Paolo Maldini, Cafu, Rui Costa and other world-class football stars.
+McManaman, has also been taking part in several "legends" squads for testimonial matches and fundraisers, most notably, at domestic level with the likes of ex-Liverpool players, but also for the European Association of Former Players (EFPA) along with a host of retired stars like Hristo Stoichkov, Enzo Scifo and Lothar Matthäus.
+In May 2010, McManaman played for the Real Madrid Veteranos against Milan's Glorie team for charity known as the Corazon Classic, in front of a crowd of 80,000 at the Santiago Bernabéu.

-In 2011, McManaman joined several former star players including Diego Maradona and former team-mates Figo and Robbie Fowler in a select World XI to play against Chechen President Ramzan Kadyrov and his select XI in a match to mark the opening of the new national stadium in the war torn nation's capital of Grozny.
+In 2011, McManaman joined several former star players including Diego Maradona and former teammates Figo and Robbie Fowler in a select World XI to play against Chechen President Ramzan Kadyrov and his select XI in a match to mark the opening of the new national stadium in the war torn nation's capital of Grozny.
 The match drew criticism from some commentators and human rights groups due to Kadyrov's alleged human rights abuses.
 McManaman commented "This is not a piece of propaganda for us ...
 We are not here politically.
 We are just here to play football."

 In 2012, McManaman was officially declared as UEFA's sole ambassador for the 2013 UEFA Champions League Final to be held at Wembley.
-In 2015, McManaman was nominated by former team mate Raúl as one of his three nominees to participate in the 'Shoot for Love Challenge" fundraiser.
+In 2015, McManaman was nominated by former teammate Raúl as one of his three nominees to participate in the 'Shoot for Love Challenge" fundraiser.

 In 2018, McManaman was officially named a La Liga ambassador.
 McManaman spent a month in 2018 travelling around Europe, the US and Asia, promoting the competition.

 In 2019, McManaman joined La Liga's Managing Director Ivan Codina as representatives to Asia to be present for the inking of La Liga's partnership with Asian cryptocurrency exchange, GCOX, to build its partnership with businesses in Asia and the Middle East.

-In 2019, McManaman was also named as being part of the UEFA Euro 2020 official 48-man all-star ambassador squad from 12 nations, alongside ex-team-mates Figo, Michael Owen, Paul Gascoigne and Alan Shearer.
+In 2019, McManaman was also named as being part of the UEFA Euro 2020 official 48-man all-star ambassador squad from 12 nations, alongside former teammates Figo, Michael Owen, Paul Gascoigne and Alan Shearer.
 Also in 2019, McManaman commenced his role as a FIFA ambassador, and began with a visit to Cambodia.

+In 2024, McManaman was announced as part of Real Madrid's Legends team alongside former teammates Iker Casillas, Zidane, Figo and Roberto Carlos, for the Corazon Classic match, against FC Porto Legends.